FredKSchott/snowpack/www/_template/guides/svelte.md

 > Snowpack is … astonishingly fast, and has a beautiful development experience (hot module reloading, error overlays and so on), and we've been working closely with the Snowpack team on features like SSR[Server-side rendering].
 The hot module reloading is particularly revelatory. - [Rich Harris, creator of Svelte](https://svelte.dev/blog/whats-the-deal-with-sveltekit)

-This guide is a step by step from an empty directory to a fully configured Snowpack project.
-The concepts this guide covers include:
+This guide is a step by step from an empty directory to a fully configured Snowpack project, in the process teaching:

 - How to set up your Snowpack development environment
 - Adding your first Svelte component